 In addition to the excellent public schools in the community, parents may also choose to educate their children in a choice of private schools.

 CCC&TI is distinguished as a state and national model in offering seamless education.
-Through cooperative efforts with the public school system and widespread support from the community, the Caldwell campus houses the innovative Caldwell Early College High School and Career Center Middle College.
-Both the Early College and Caldwell Career Center Middle College have been recognized across the state for their exceptional test scores.
+Through cooperative efforts with the public school system and widespread support from the community, the Caldwell campus houses the innovative Caldwell Early College High School and the Caldwell Applied Sciences Academy.
+Both the Early College and Caldwell Applied Sciences Academy have been recognized across the state for their exceptional test scores.
 In addition, CCC&TI’s Faye A. Broyhill Building is home to the Appalachian State University Center, making it more convenient for students to continue their education.

-Thanks to the Caldwell Early College High School and the Caldwell Career Center, Caldwell County students can earn their high-school diploma, an associate’s degree and a four-year university degree without ever leaving the campus of Caldwell Community College and Technical Institute.
+Thanks to the Caldwell Early College High School and the Caldwell Applied Sciences Academy, Caldwell County students can earn their high-school diploma, an associate’s degree, and a four-year university degree without ever leaving the campus of Caldwell Community College and Technical Institute.